A NARIP Series: Intimate Pitch Meetings with Top Music Buyers including Music Supervisors, A&R Executives, Synch Agents & Music Producers

 Topics at NARIP’s Music Supervisor Pitch Sessions:

-- Meet top film & TV music supervisor face-to-face
+- Meet top music supervisor from major advertising firm face-to-face

-- Meet Joe who can say YES and write you a check.
+- Meet Dan who can say YES and write you a check

 - Learn how to get placed direcetly from the buyer, hear what works and what doesn’t